0x000NULL/CSSR/Windows/DO FIRST/README.md

 # Create Pull Requests If You Have Any Additions Thanks

-# Cyber Patriot Wellesley Team's automated script on securing the competition.
-For Cyber Patriot 2016-2018
+# Cyber Patriot  automated script on securing the competition.

-Only authorized for Wellesley team's usuage for 2016 - 2018, you may use this after the competition.

-Created by VBQL, Vuton, Khemri, James, and 5chm1dt.

 # Features
 Auto-securing for Linux and Windows.
 A command compliation is in the folder for Cisco.